 Flooding is a big problem in the UK and one that is getting worse with climate change.
 In November 2016, we revealed that England's current approach to flood risk is contradictory:

 • nearly four times as much money spent on land management that ignores or even increases flood risk, than on land management that helps to prevent flooding; and

 • twice as much money spent on dealing with the after effects of a flood than on hard flood defences

 This funding is skewed towards short-term reactive responses that ignore the central role of land management in building flood resilience.
-Our report makes three recommendations that would lead to a greater level of resilience for either the same or lower cost than current approaches, including to establish a dedicated fund for natural flood management.
+Our report, Smarter flood risk management in England: investing in resilient catchments, makes three recommendations that would lead to a greater level of resilience for either the same or lower cost than current approaches, including to establish a dedicated fund for natural flood management.

-This project is supported by the John Ellerman Foundation.
+This project was supported by the John Ellerman Foundation.